data-burst/airflow-git-sync/README.md

 Airflow Git Sync provides automated DAG deployments from Git for Airflow environments.
 It syncs your pipeline code from a Git repository into the Airflow DAG folder.

 Keeping DAGs directly in Airflow servers makes management challenging.
 Code changes require manual syncing to containers.
 There is no version control or history.
-If you have ever worked with Airflow on Kubernetes, it gives you the ability to sync the DAGs with your repository (as an GitOps solution) using `git-sync` contanier.
+If you have ever worked with Airflow on Kubernetes, it gives you the ability to sync the DAGs with your repository (as an GitOps solution) using [git-sync sidecar contanier](https://github.com/kubernetes/git-sync).
 If you don't have Kubernetes, it is hard to keep the DAGs directory of Airflow (which is placed at `/opt/airflow/dags/`) synced with the changes you applied to your DAGs and in some cases it is required to restart the Airflow service or container.

 The project introduces `git-sync` application alongside Airflow.
 This handles cloning your configured DAG Git repository and syncing contents over to Airflow's DAG directory.